Ramatu Yaradua

-Ramatu Mohammed Yaradua was the commissioner for Ministry of Investment, Commerce, and Industry in Niger State, Nigeria.
+Ramatu Mohammed Yaradua is a former commissioner for Ministry of Investment, Commerce, and Industry in Niger State, Nigeria.

 Early life and education

-Rahmatu hails from Enagi village in Edati Local Government Area of Niger State. her primary education started at A.D.R.A.O.
-International School, Lagos, then to United Kingdom where she attend Ibstock Place School London.
-She studied International Relations and English at the Coventry University where she obtain a B.A with a second class upper.
+Rahmatu hails from Enagi village in Edati Local Government Area of Niger State.
+Her primary education started at A.D.R.A.O.
+International School, Lagos, then she proceeded to the United Kingdom where she attended Ibstock Place School London.
+She studied International Relations and English at the Coventry University where she obtained a B.A. with a second class upper.

 Career

 Ramatu started her career as project officer with a contracting company called Platform Nigeria Limited, one of the main contractors of Gwarimpa Estate, Abuja.
-She was later promoted to the position of Marketing Manager of the company, where she maintained the efficiency, effectiveness and productivity of the company.
-After her career with the Platform Limited, Rahmatu joined MicroAccess Limited as Chief Marketing Executive, one of the pioneers in information and communication service providers in Nigeria.
+She was later promoted to Marketing Manager of the company.
+Rahmatu subsequently joined MicroAccess Limited as Chief Marketing Executive, one of the pioneers in information and communication service providers in Nigeria.
 While working there, Ramatu managed the company’s largest portfolios such as The National Hospital Abuja, The Corporate Affairs Commission, Ministry of Information, the major oil servicing companies and several other important roles and it was under her leadership that her team developed the first national website for the Federal Republic of Nigeria, the first National Hospital website, and introduced CAC online reducing corporate registration.

 Ramatu also served as the Director in the Hamble Group in the United Kingdom, and upon her return to her continent, she served as a Director of Hamble Group (Africa).

 Politics

-She was the former Commissioner of Commerce, Industry and Investment, former Commissioner of Transport and former Commissioner of Mineral Resources in Niger State from 2015-2023.
+From 2015-2023, she worked as a Commissioner with three portfolios in Niger State: Commissioner of Commerce, Industry and Investment; Commissioner of Transport; and Commissioner of Mineral Resources.